krakenjs/hapi-openapi/README.md

 these modules tend to focus on building the documentation or specification as a side effect of writing the application business logic.

-`swaggerize-hapi` begins with the OpenAPI document first.
+`hapi-openapi` begins with the OpenAPI document first.
 This facilitates writing APIs that are easier to design, review, and test.

-At runtime, `swaggerize-hapi` uses the API specification to build routes from previously defined paths.
+At runtime, `hapi-openapi` uses the API specification to build routes from previously defined paths.
 This ensures that everything specified is what is implemented.

 ### Quick Start with a Generator

+**Note:** After running the generator you will need to manually switch from `swaggerize-hapi` to `hapi-openapi`.

 This guide will let you go from an `api.json` to a service project in no time flat.